 “This is not an exaggeration.
 Not only is there the traditional teacher to student instruction, but there are always clarifying questions from the students and the ‘what if’ questions that drive the discussion in the classroom to a much deeper level.”

-The classroom culture is just one of the many factors that play a role in deciding between a Chinese and American education for your children.
+The classroom environment is just one of the many factors that play a role in deciding between a Chinese and American education for your children.
 It’s important to understand the similarities and differences between these two curriculums, to take into consideration both the type of environment where your children will thrive and the type of environment that will help your children get into their best-fit college or university.

 Click the link below to take a look at a Chinese education system vs an American education.